bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

 .. note::

     This document (and various places in the BigchainDB documentation and code) talks about control of an asset in terms of *owners* and *ownership*.
-The language is chosen to represent the most common use cases, but in some more complex scenarios, it may not be accurate to say that the output is owned by the controllers of those public keys–it would only be correct to say that those public keys are associated with the ability to fulfill the output.
+The language is chosen to represent the most common use cases, but in some more complex scenarios, it may not be accurate to say that the output is owned by the controllers of those public keys鈥搃t would only be correct to say that those public keys are associated with the ability to fulfill the output.
 Also, depending on the use case, the entity controlling an output via a private key may not be the legal owner of the asset in the corresponding legal domain.
 However, since we aim to use language that is simple to understand and covers the majority of use cases, we talk in terms of *owners* of an output that have the ability to *spend* that output.

 In the most basic case, an output may define a **simple signature condition**, which gives control of the output to the entity controlling a corresponding private key.